-How to Write Address on Military Care Package
+How to Write a Military Address on Care Packages

 Have you ever asked, "How do I format an APO or FPO address?"

-This is how to properly write addresses on Letters and Care Packages for Soldiers, Marines, Sailors and Airmen...
+This is how to write a military address format on an envelope for Letters and Care Packages for Soldiers, Marines, Sailors and Airmen...

 It’s super important when shipping to an APO/FPO address to re-check the best ways to send care packages each time you do it.
 Instructions, regulations and Do/Don’t lists are always changing so make sure you check brasspeace.com before mailing that care package!